ObenaufLab/CaTCH/README.md

 *mergeBCcounts.R*

 Full-join/merge the tables from Step 1 (or from Step 2 instead, if you chose to apply it).
-This can be done in many different ways in R, Python, Excels, etc.
-A script is provided for convenience and consistency.
+This can be done in many different ways, but a script is provided for convenience and consistency.
 You can provide it with as many input tables as you want.

 Please make one collective table for the barcode counts and one for the summaries.
 Both are needed for the report.
 That means running this script twice, once for all the barcode counts, and once for all the summaries.

 #### Usage: